-All team personnel carrying out any work on a car during a race pit stop must be wearing head protection.
+All team personnel carrying out any work on a car in the pit lane when the car is in its pit stop position during the qualifying practice session, or during a race pit stop, must be wearing head protection.

-23.12 It is the responsibility of the competitor to release his car after a pit stop only when it is safe to do so.
+23.12 a) It is the responsibility of the competitor to release his car from his garage or pit stop position only when it is safe to do so.
 The competitor must also provide a means of clearly establishing, when being viewed from the front of the car, when that car was released.

 23.13 Under exceptional circumstances the race director may ask for the pit entry to be closed during the race for safety reasons.
 At such times drivers may only enter the pit lane in order for essential and entirely evident repairs to be carried out to the car.